joomdev/Astroid-Framework/README.md

 ### Layout Structure

 * Layout based on module positions includes a responsive, grid system that appropriately scales up to 12 columns as the device or viewport size increases.
-You can select the desired number of columns from the predefined columns grid.
+You can select the desired number of columns from the predefined columns grid or can create your own custom grid layout.

 * Icon with arrows allows you to change positions of rows by moving them up or down.
 Use plus icon to add new Row, then select column structure and insert module position(s) accordingly.
 * Sections, rows and elements can be added, edited, copied and deleted directly in the layout manager.